middleman/middlemanapp.com/source/guides/templates-layouts-partials.html.markdown

 #### Slim

 [Slim] is very similar to Haml, but it is even simpler and has more frequent updates and improvements.
-The same index page from above would be called "index.html.slim" and look like:
+The same index page from above would be called `index.html.slim` and look like:

-    :::slim
     h1 Welcome
     ul
       - 5.times do |num|